Last updated: September 25, 2023

 When it does, it can affect every aspect of your life because if you aren’t logging miles, you aren’t making money.
 Add to that a major repair bill and you can get upside down pretty fast.

-We all know how tough it can be to get flipped right side up again too, huh?
+And, in the world of self-employment, we all know how tough it can be to get flipped right side up again too, huh?

 Insurance figures in here